On this page - Talcum Powder ....... Foam Bath ....... Soap ....... Gift Sets

 The talc tins still carry the same 1970 copyright mark,so I suppose it's not totally inconceivable that they were original leftover stock.Which probably isn't that far-fetched as I'm not sure talc and foam bath actually have a shelf do they ?

-And we already know that the character soaps can still look shop-fresh even decades later.
+And ebay has shown us that character soaps can still look shop-fresh even decades later.

 Anyhow,new or not,all the constituent parts of these gift packs look exactly the same as the originals,with just the addition of some nice colourful boxes to house them in.

-As well as the talc and foam bath,above,the ubiquitous Wright,Layman & Umney also produced a range of individually packaged novelty soap figures in 1970.
+To complete their monopoly of all the items on this page so far,the ubiquitous Wright,Layman & Umney also produced a range of individually packaged novelty soap figures in 1970.

 Photo left to right -